How a passion for organic skincare led to successful international growth

 - IP.
 Protecting your intellectual property from the outset is paramount.
 This includes trademarks, patents, social media handles, domain names and so on.
 There is no point coming up with a fabulous business concept if you’re likely to face trade barriers relating to IP in a particular country or sector.

 - Love what you do.
 Be sure to pursue a business idea that excites you – find an idea that involves something you are really passionate about.
-Business is never without challenges, but will it will be the passion that keeps you going when times are tough.
+Business is never without challenges, but will it will be the passion that keeps you going.

 This article is designed to provide a summary and general overview of the subject matter covered for your information only.
 It is not intended to be nor should it be relied on as a substitute for professional legal and financial advice.
 You should seek your own independent legal and financial advice before acting or relying on any of the content contained in this article.
 ANZ makes no warranties or representations regarding the accuracy, currency or completeness of the content contained in this article.
 No liability is accepted by any member of the ANZ Group of companies for any error or omission, or any loss caused to any person relying on the information contained in this article, except where such liability cannot be excluded.